Topics covered on this page:

 IPP2 impacts camera firmware, REDCINE-X PRO, and the third-party SDK.

-Due to new image processing hardware, only cameras with the HELIUM sensor benefit from the new visual, in-camera features.
+Due to new image processing hardware, only cameras with the MONSTRO, HELIUM, and GEMINI sensors benefit from the new visual, in-camera features.
 However, all R3D files can benefit during post-production.
 The new color space and gamma are also available via a firmware upgrade for all DSMC and DSMC2 cameras, so that RED’s workflow stays consistent across its lineup.

 Key Visual Improvements